results found...

 What is hay fever?

-Pollen is a particle that, when released by plants during the warmer months, becomes airborne.
-When someone susceptible to hay fever breathes in these particles, their immune system retaliates as if the harmless pollen were an infection.
+Pollen is a particle released by plants during the warmer months and can become airborne.
+Individuals with hay fever experience an immune system response to this harmless pollen as if it were an infection.

-The NHS reports that corticosteroids are a more effective treatment for hay fever than antihistamine tablets.
+According to the NHS, corticosteroids are considered more effective for treating hay fever compared to antihistamine tablets.

-Despite what the name might suggest, hay fever is not necessarily caused by hay, and fever is unlikely to be a symptom.
+Contrary to its name, hay fever is not necessarily caused by hay, and fever is not a typical symptom.

 What are the symptoms of hay fever?